mitang01/LME-workflow/README.md

 ## Step 5 Decide the simplest and best fitted model
 * Repeat step 4 until I find the best model.
 Use `anova ()` to perform model comparison.
 Criteria of well fitted models are: (@mitang01 need some refs here, maybe Barr D.J.?)
-  - with normal distribued residuals (applies to continuous data).
+  - with normal distributed residuals (applies to continuous data).
   - small ACI and df.
   - no warning of convergence issues.
   - no under/over fitting issues (i.e., no 0/1 correlation between any two random effects or fixed effects)
 * Spot influential data points (Nieuwenhuis, te Grotenhuis, & Pelzer, 2012; Winter, B., 2013).
 If there are, consider the rationale to keep or remove them.
 If I choose to remove, fit the model again and run model comparison.
-* Keep either the best fitted model or the model with more data.
 ```
 influence.ME, numeric + for loop
 ```
+* Keep either the best fitted model or the model with more data.

 <details><summary>(if necessary) interactions, main effects, and multiple comparisons</summary>
 <p>